Front Page Featured – CHAMPS Health

 “Men grieve differently” – the importance of providing grief counseling to men who have lost children

 The loss of a child is a painful and traumatic experience.
-Both mothers and fathers of deceased children go through grieving processes but usually, they do this differently.
-Studies have shown that men are socialized to refrain from exhibiting grief related emotions thus it is easy to miss the adverse effects of loss and grief that they experience. […]
+Both mothers and fathers of deceased children go through grieving processes, but usually, they do this differently.
+Studies have shown that men are socialized to refrain from exhibiting grief-related emotions; thus, it is easy to miss the adverse effects of loss and grief that they […]

 Read More… from “Men grieve differently” – the importance of providing grief counseling to men who have lost children